Install FydeOS on Orange Pi 5

 - For openFyde: Find the latest image on the openFyde release page.

-Prepare to Run the
+2. Prepare to Run the .run File

-.runfile.
+Once downloaded, you’ll have a .run file.
 This needs to be executed to create the bootable image.
-Choose your operating system for the next steps:For macOS, Linux, and BSD users, using the terminal is the easiest way to run the
+Choose your operating system for the next steps:

-.runfile.
-Open your terminal and navigate to the download directory.Windows users will utilize the Windows Subsystem for Linux (WSL) to execute the
+Windows users will utilise the Windows Subsystem for Linux (WSL) to execute the .run file.

-.runfile.- Install WSL: If you haven’t installed WSL yet, refer to the official Microsoft guide to install WSL.
+- Install WSL: If you haven’t installed WSL yet, refer to the official Microsoft guide to install WSL.

 - Open WSL Terminal: Launch your WSL terminal once installation is complete.